-- In a large bowl, mix together flour, oats, quinoa seeds, baking soda, salt, and cinnamon.
+In a large bowl, mix together flour, oats, chia seeds, baking soda, salt, and cinnamon.
 Add raisins, coconut, and walnuts.
 Set aside.

 - In a medium sized bowl, mix together coconut oil, vanilla extract, and honey.
 Add eggs and whisk to combine.

 - Slowly fold wet ingredients into dry.
 Continue to mix with a large spoon, until dry ingredients are completely mixed with wet (no dry ingredient clumps).
 Dough will be thick.